Amsterdam is 750 years old, a journey through time

 Amsterdam in the Middle Ages

-The 'dam' in the Amstel river, Amsterdam
+The 'dam' in the river Amstel, Amsterdam

 The history of the VOC and WIC

-One of the most crucial periods in Amsterdam's history manifested itself with the rise of the Dutch East India Company (VOC) and the West India Company (WIC).
-These trading companies not only contributed significantly to Amsterdam's economic prosperity, but also played a vital role in shaping the global trading landscape.
+One of the most crucial periods in Amsterdam's history manifested itself with the rise of the Dutch East India Company (VOC) and the Dutch West India Company (WIC).
+These trading companies not only contributed significantly to Amsterdam's economic prosperity, but also played a vital role in shaping the global trade landscape.

 VOC ship, 17th century.

 The founding of the VOC in 1602 and later the WIC in 1621 marked a turning point for Amsterdam and its position in the world.
 These companies were not only commercial enterprises, but also driving forces behind the expansion of the Dutch trading empire.
-The VOC, with its focus on trade in Asia, and the WIC, focused on transatlantic trade, opened many new doors for Amsterdam traders, explorers and adventurers.
+The VOC, with its focus on trade in Asia, and the WIC, focused on transatlantic trade, opened many new doors for Amsterdam's merchants, explorers and adventurers.

 Industrialization in the 19th and 20th centuries attracted a wave of migrants to the city in search of work and a new life, making Amsterdam even more of a melting pot of diverse cultures.

-• The Nieuwmarktbuurt.
+- The Nieuwmarktbuurt.
 The Nieuwmarktbuurt underwent a considerable transformation in the 20th century.
 The construction of the metro in the 1970s in particular led to major protests and changes in the layout of this Amsterdam district.

 Looiersgracht Amsterdam 19th century